-A Court Has Ruled That Ending Texts With An 'X' Isn't Flirtatious & This Is Why It's Massively Important
+A Court Just Ruled Ending Texts With A Kiss Isn't Flirting & Here's Why That Matters

 I don’t know about you but how I sign off a message isn’t something I particularly give much thought to.
 However, this became part of a key ruling in a trial in family court centred on a couple and their child.
 After a woman accused her estranged husband of abuse he argued that she would sign off messages with “x” and that was “flirtatious” believing she wouldn’t do so if she thought he was an abuser.
 The judge’s ruling is obviously of paramount importance to this individual case but it also sets a precedent as to how victims in domestic abuse trials should be treated and how progress can be made.

 The couple, who remain anonymous, are going through a family court dispute involving their child.
 During proceedings Judge Farooq Ahmed was asked to make “findings of fact” after the woman accused her estranged husband of abusing her.
 The man denied these accusations and said that whenever he messaged her she would sign off her messages with a kiss.
 The man said that this was "flirtatious” and she wouldn’t do that if she thought he was an abuser.
 The judge disagreed.
 The details of Judge Ahmed’s ruling were published and the Independent reported he said, “the father relies upon numerous text messages ... in which the mother repeatedly signs off with a kiss.
 He regards this as flirtatious and not something that she would have done had she really regarded him as an abuser.”